gitFrank77/dasgip_scada_gw/README.md

 # DASGIP SCADA Gateway

-A C-based gateway that bridges DASGIP bioreactor vessel data with a SQL database, supporting up to 8 vessels access to and from SCADA.
+A Rasp Pi-based gateway that bridges DASGIP bioreactor vessel data with a SQL database, supporting up to 8 vessels access to and from SCADA.

 ## How It Works